bfad/Lasso-TM-Bundle/README.markdown

 4. Rename this folder to Lasso.tmbundle

 5. Once you do that, if you have TextMate installed, it should recognize it as a package.
 Double click the newly named Lasso.tmbundle and it should launch TextMate and install it for you

+## Contribution Credits

+Brad Lindsay - Primary developer and maintainer of the bundle

+Ke Carlton - Contributed the "Convert tags to Lasso 9" macro